Don't just move stuff around until it looks pretty

 If a printed option becomes available, I’ll make sure that those who already have the digital version can also get a physical copy for a cheaper price.

-- Low price: Video courses on UI design can cost thousands of dollars, making them inaccessible to many.
+- Low price: Video courses on UI design can cost thousands, making them inaccessible to many.
 A book format is a fraction of the price.

-- Faster to learn: Video courses can take a long time to get through.
+- Faster to learn: Video courses can take months to get through.
 I designed this book with efficiency in mind.
-It’s quick to scan with lots of visual examples.
+You can read it in a day, as it has lots of visual examples.

 - Quick reference: A book format makes it quicker and easier for you to refer back to the design guidelines regularly.